 Although microservices architecture was a huge upgrade to the monolithic architecture, the development team at Uber didn’t stop there.
 They adopted a new approach called DOMA- Domain-Oriented System Architecture with time.

 According to this approach, the developers orient their design around collections of related microservices.
-And these collections are called domains.
+These collections are called domains.
 Furthermore, the domains are also classified into different collections called layers.
-The specific layer that each domain belongs to establishes what dependencies the microservices within that domain can take on.
+The specific layer that each domain belongs to establishes the dependencies the microservices within that domain can take on.
 This is called layer design.

 The developers then make every domain independent from the others by using Gateway API.
 Thus, every domain has its own logic and is not related to the other domains inside the same layer.